ekumenlabs/tangobot/std_turtlebot/README.md

 From your laptop, start a ROS master.
 Connect the laptop to the turtlebot, and to the Kinect sensor (this one is optional; if no sensor is connected the robot will navigate blind).
 Then, run the start script:
 ```
-rosrun std_turtlebot start_turtlebot_baseline.sh
+roslaunch std_turtlebot turtlebot_baseline.launch
 ```
 You are done!
 Your turtlebot is now running in your laptop.
 You will want to see the turtlebot in your computer and send some target goals.
 To do so, follow these steps from your computer:
 ```
 export ROS_MASTER_URI=http://TURTLEBOT_IP_ADDRESS:11311
-rosrun std_turtlebot start_visualization.sh -nav
+roslaunch std_turtlebot view_navigation.launch
 ```

 You should now see your turtlebot in the middle of an empty map, along with its costmaps and the laser scan.
 You can send navigation goals using RVIZ.
-Optionally, run the script with no arguments to view the robot model only, without the maps.
+Optionally, use the launchfile named `view_model.launch` to view the robot model only, without the maps.
 You can manually add them later.